 Diet and Nutrition

-Gluten-Free Diet and labeling
+Gluten-Free Diet and Labeling

 Celiac disease is a gluten-related disorder whereby genetically predisposed individuals experience symptoms following dietary gluten exposure.

-Other individuals may not have celiac disease but may experience similar symptoms following dietary gluten or wheat exposure.
+Other individuals may not have Celiac disease but may experience similar symptoms following dietary gluten or wheat exposure.
 This condition is called “non-celiac gluten/wheat sensitivity”, NCGS/NCWS.

 Additionally, some individuals may develop wheat allergy.